dannberg/dannb-org/content/blog/2022/how-to-be-first-finops-practitioner.md

 1. Decrease the _money_ feedback loop
 2. Decrease price of cloud infrastructure

+The other area of focus for FinOps is using infrastructure cost data to enable better-educated business and product decisions, but I'll be mostly talking about those two action areas in this post.

 ## The money feedback loop
 ![Feedback loop with action and effect](/images/blog/2022/07/feedback-loop.png)